yesodweb/yesodweb.com-content/blog/2012/10/future-work-warp.md

 ## Conduit

-I have special `cabal` program which automatically specify the `-fprof-auto` (aka `-auto-all`) and `-fprof-cafs` (aka `-caf-all`) flags to libraries to be installed.
+I have special `cabal` program which automatically specifies the `-fprof-auto` (aka `-auto-all`) and `-fprof-cafs` (aka `-caf-all`) flags to libraries to be installed.
 So, I can take profile of all top level functions.